Quality ASSURANCE & Quality control

 - Differences between QA and QC

 Quality assurance and quality control are two aspects of quality management.
 While some quality assurance and quality control activities are interrelated, the two are defined differently.
 Typically, QA activities and responsibilities cover virtually all of the quality system in one fashion or another, while QC is a subset of the QA activities.
 Also, elements in the quality system might not be specifically covered by QA/QC activities and responsibilities but may involve QA and QC.
-Below are ISO 9000 definitions from ISO 9000:2015: Quality management systems – Fundamentals and vocabulary.
+Below are ISO 9000 definitions from ISO 9000:2015: Quality management systems - Fundamentals and Vocabulary.

 Quality assurance can be defined as "part of quality management focused on providing confidence that quality requirements will be fulfilled."
 The confidence provided by quality assurance is